 A public library was established in Ridgeview in 1940.
 As the neighborhood expanded, a new facility - Ridgeview Branch Library - was built in 1998 to accommodate the growing community.
+The library was renovated and expanded in 2021.
 Ridgeview is also home to several recreation facilities, including Ridgeview Recreation Center, Brown Penn Recreation Center, Brown Penn Senior Center, and Taft Broome Park.

-In the early 1990’s, Ward 4 Councilwoman Z. Ann Hoyle made a push to increase the number of sidewalks in the Ridgeview community.
-Connectivity and walkability within the neighborhood will be further enhanced by the future Book Walk project, which will create a multi-purpose path connection from the City Walk at South Center Street and Main Avenue to Ridgeview Branch Library, and through the Ridgeview community to the Walmart Neighborhood Market on US Highway 70.
-Construction of the Book Walk is slated for 2019.
+In the early 1990s, Ward 4 Councilwoman Z. Ann Hoyle made a push to increase the number of sidewalks in the Ridgeview community.
+Connectivity and walkability within the neighborhood will be further enhanced by the future Historic Ridgeview Walk project, which will create a multi-purpose path connection from the City Walk at South Center Street and Main Avenue to Ridgeview Branch Library, and through the Ridgeview community to the Walmart Neighborhood Market on US Highway 70.
+The Historic Ridgeview Walk is part of the Hickory Trail.